 Long lines at gas pumps not limited to coastal areas

-Hospice staff members in areas directly affected by hurricanes Gustav and Ike knew to prepare for gasoline shortages or inability to access gasoline due to power outages.
-However, when you are 800 miles away from the hurricane's landfall, your emergency plans don't typically plan for gasoline shortages.
+Hospice staff members in areas directly affected by Hurricanes Gustav and Ike knew to prepare for gasoline shortages or the inability to access gasoline due to power outages, but when you are 800 miles away from the hurricane's landfall, your emergency plans typically don't plan for gasoline shortages.

 The first step taken by VNHS was to review coverage areas carefully to make sure that clinicians were seeing patients near where they lived and not making trips outside their coverage area.
 "We typically schedule clinicians so that they drive the least distance possible, but sometimes when we need extra coverage in an area, we'll call nurses that are willing to drive to another area, even if it's not close," she says.
-During the gas shortage, they looked in the next closest area to find extra coverage, she says.
+"Now we look in the next closest area to find extra coverage," she adds.

 VNHS human resource staff members spent their days searching media web sites that listed gasoline availability in different areas of Atlanta, as well as calling corporate headquarters of gasoline distributors to identify areas most likely to receive deliveries.
 "We sent emails to each clinician's laptop with updated information, and we also left voicemail messages if the information was urgent," she says.
 In addition to reminding employees to conserve gasoline, Zagajeski and her managers directed employees not to let their tanks get less than half full.
 "We also learned from gasoline stations that early morning was the most likely time to find gas, since stations that did receive deliveries got them around midnight," she adds.